Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 Yet another file splitter.

-created in an NTFS partition into less than 4GB long chunks, which I
+files created in an NTFS partition into less than 4GB long

-data sequence in a file or in a group of selected files inside a given
+binary data sequence in a file or in a group of selected files

-directory tree by an other (possibly empty) binary data sequence
+inside a given directory tree by an other (possibly empty)

 application.